cdoyle-pdx/learn-srlinux/docs/get-started/interface.md

 --{ + running }--[  ]--
 A:leaf1#
 ```

+/// admonition | Remaining in Candidate Mode
+    type: subtle-note
+If you wish to remain in Candidate mode, use `commit stay`.
+///

 **"Move and set"** is useful if you have set elements that are within a section of the hierarchy and are non-linear.
 Instead of typing out a long set command from the root of the configuration multiple times, you navigate to the deepest branch of the hierarchy that is common to the configuration you are setting.